 Plastids: These are present only in plant cells.

-Types of plastids:- non -living parts with in the cell :-
+Types of plastids:-

-- Chromoplast(colour plastides) impart colour to flowers and fruits. - Leucoplasts(white or colourless plastids) present in which starch, oils and protein are stored. - Plastids are self-replicating. i.e. they have the power to divide, as they contain DNA, RNA and ribosomes. - Plastides contains the pigment chlorophyll that is known as chloroplast.
+- Chromoplast(colour plastides) impart colour to flowers and - Leucoplasts (white or colourless plastids) present in which starch, oils and protein are stored. - Plastids are self-replicating. i.e. they have the power to divide, as they contain DNA, RNA and ribosomes. - Plastides contains the pigment chlorophyll that is known as chloroplast.
 It is the site for photo synthesis.